MicrosoftDocs/Virtualization-Documentation/virtualization/windowscontainers/docker/optimize_windows_dockerfile.md

 ### Multiple Lines

 When optimizing for Docker build speed, it may be advantageous to separate operations into multiple individual instructions.
 Having multiple RUN operations increase caching effectiveness.
-Because individual layers are created for each RUN instruction, if an identical step has already been run in a different Docker Build operation, this cached operation (image layer) will be re-used.
-The result is that Docker Build runtime will be decreased.
+Because individual layers are created for each RUN instruction, if an identical step has already been run in a different Docker Build operation, this cached operation (image layer) is re-useds.
+The result is that Docker Build runtime is decreased.

 In the following example, both Apache and the Visual Studio Redistribute packages are downloaded, installed, and then the un-needed files cleaned up.
 This is all done with one RUN instruction.
 If any of these actions are updated, all actions will re-run.